APokorny/tiny_ipc/README.md

 ```

 The signal declaration uses a compile time user defined literal with the suffix `_s`
-and needs a C++ function signature for encoding and decoding to work.
+and needs a c++ function signature for encoding and decoding to work.

 ### Parameters and Return Values